ukri-excalibur/excalibur-tests/post-processing/README.md

 Run `post_processing.py -h` for more information (including debugging flags).

 ### Configuration Structure

+Before running post-processing, create a config file including all necessary information for graph generation (you must specify at least plot title, x-axis, and y-axis).
+See below for an example.

 - `title` - Plot title.
 - `x_axis`, `y_axis` - Axis information.